Understanding Chronic Fatigue Syndrome: What It Is and How to Manage It

 References

-Chronic fatigue syndrome (CFS), also known as Myalgic Encephalomyelitis (ME), is a complex neurological condition that affects multiple systems in the body.
+Chronic fatigue syndrome, also known as Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS), is a complex neurological condition that affects multiple systems in the body.
 It causes profound, persistent fatigue lasting more than six months, along with a range of other symptoms.
-There is currently no diagnostic test or cure, but symptoms can be managed with the right support.
+There’s currently no diagnostic test or cure, but symptoms can be managed with the right support.

-The three core symptoms of CFS are: significant and persistent fatigue lasting more than six months, post-exertional malaise (PEM), and unrefreshing sleep.
-A diagnosis also requires either cognitive impairment (brain fog) or orthostatic intolerance — symptoms like dizziness, palpitations, or nausea that improve when lying down.
-Many people also experience chronic muscle or joint pain, sensory sensitivities, and gastrointestinal issues.
+The three core symptoms are significant, persistent fatigue lasting more than six months, post-exertional malaise (PEM), and unrefreshing sleep.
+A diagnosis also requires either cognitive impairment (brain fog) or orthostatic intolerance: symptoms like dizziness, palpitations, or nausea that ease when lying down.
+Many people also have chronic muscle or joint pain, sensory sensitivities, and gastrointestinal issues.

-Post-exertional malaise (PEM) is the hallmark symptom of CFS.
-It refers to a worsening of symptoms and a reduction in functional capacity following physical, cognitive, emotional, or social activity.
-The severity and duration of PEM varies from person to person, and even relatively minor activity can trigger a significant crash.
+Post-exertional malaise is the hallmark symptom of ME/CFS.
+It’s a worsening of symptoms and a drop in functional capacity after physical, cognitive, emotional, or social activity.
+Its severity and duration vary from person to person, and even minor activity can trigger a significant crash.

-Q: Where can I find an exercise physiologist for chronic fatigue syndrome in Sydney’s Inner West?
+Where can I find an exercise physiologist for ME/CFS in Sydney?

-EP360 Exercise Physiology offers a dedicated Beyond Fatigue Program, led by Senior Exercise Physiologist Alex Burjan, at our St Peters and Five Dock locations.
-The programme is designed specifically for people living with CFS, ME/CFS, post-viral fatigue, and Long Covid.
-To find out if it’s the right fit for you, visit our Beyond Fatigue Program page or get in touch directly.
+EP360 Exercise Physiology runs a dedicated Beyond Fatigue Program, led by Senior Exercise Physiologist Alex Burjan.
+It’s delivered online, or in person at our Five Dock clinic for those who have the energy for in-person sessions.
+The program is designed for people living with ME/CFS, post-viral fatigue, and Long COVID.
+To find out if it’s a fit, visit our Beyond Fatigue Program page or get in touch.

 Disclaimer

-This series does not serve as specific medical advice, and should be viewed as educational ONLY.
-Chronic pain is an individual and complex experience, and as such, any treatment needs to be tailored to the individual.
-Always seek advice from a relevant medical professional before undertaking any treatment or exercise program.
+This series is educational only and is not specific medical advice.
+ME/CFS is an individual and complex experience, so any treatment needs to be tailored to the person.
+Always seek advice from a relevant medical professional before starting any treatment or exercise program.

 Tired all the time?